CompilerErrorRBX/Alpha-Changelogs/Current Changelog.md

 >- Improved speed of bullet related tasks by ~1000%
 >- Improved performance of sound related actions by roughly 35%
 >- Improved performance of blood and other particles by > 400%
+>- Improved performance of positioning fps gun by 50%
 >- Reduced network packet size by 90% in many cases.

 ________